Is it better to stream through TV or Roku?

 Q: What is streaming?

-A: Roku is a brand of streaming devices that provide access to various streaming services, allowing users to stream media content on their TVs.
+A: While Roku itself is a one-time purchase, some streaming services or channels may require a subscription fee.

-In conclusion, both streaming through a TV and using a Roku device have their advantages and disadvantages.
-If convenience and simplicity are your top priorities, streaming through a smart TV may be the way to go.
-However, if you value a wider range of streaming options, faster performance, and regular software updates, investing in a Roku device might be the superior choice.
-Ultimately, the decision depends on your specific needs and preferences.
+In conclusion, both streaming through your TV and using a Roku streaming device have their advantages and disadvantages.
+If you prefer simplicity and integration with your existing setup, streaming through your TV may be the way to go.
+However, if you desire a more versatile and user-friendly streaming experience, investing in a Roku device could be the superior option.
+Ultimately, the choice depends on your personal preferences and needs.